 The goal is to be the first to collect seven unicorns while hindering your opponents from building their army.

-You need to hope you that you find the magical cards before they do, if not, they may well destroy yours first.
+You need to hope that you find the magical cards before they do, if not, they may well destroy yours first.

 A Few Last Thoughts On Fun Campfire Games…

-Whichever game you opt for, the ones mentioned above are all designed to keep you amused for hours without the need for electricity or hours in front of a phone screen.
+Whichever fun game you opt for, the ones mentioned above are all designed to keep you amused for hours without the need for electricity or hours in front of a phone screen.

 When we go camping the idea is to get away from it all, be at one with nature, and enjoy time as a family, therefore we want games that the whole family will enjoy – and often the simplest of ideas are the most fun!

-So throw out your cute patio mat, set up your picnic table or a few chairs, bring out the fun campfire games, and let the fun begin!!
+So throw out your cute patio mat, set up your picnic table or a few chairs, bring out the campfire games, and let the fun begin!!